 Children are prone to memorization in the early years and decoding words on their own gives them the skills they need to deal with new and unfamiliar texts.
-Watching our students independently sound out words phonetically, finger spell, and check for vowels is a wonderful site.
-They see something on the page and they go to work to figure out what is happening.
+Watching our students independently sound out words phonetically, finger spell, and check for vowels is a wonderful thing.
+They see something on the page, and they go to work to figure out what is happening.
 R+ gives them the tools they need to do it.

 Many parents want to know what CGS can do for their child in the early years that their local public school or other private schools can’t.
 Using R+ as our main tool for teaching our students how to read is one of the biggest ways we can make a difference in the early learning of your child.
 Parents are amazed when their child can read independently by October of their SK year.
-Being an early reader is obviously exciting for students and their parents, but it is the resulting confidence that the children gain that really counts.
-When children feel successful in language arts from the very beginning their progress across the curriculum is greatly enhanced.
+Being an early reader is obviously exciting for students and their parents, but it is the resulting confidence and independence that children gain that really counts.
+When children feel successful in language arts from the very beginning their progress across the curriculum is enhanced.

-“The obsession with teaching reading comprehension before a student knows how to read and spell is somewhat irrational and years of research have still not found their way into the classroom.
+“The obsession with teaching reading comprehension before a student knows how to read and spell is somewhat irrational, and years of research have still not found their way into the classroom.
 Oral language comprehension exercises and storytelling that enhance vocabulary growth can occur at the same time students are learning their phonemes and learning to blend for reading and segment for spelling.” ~ Joanne Gross, Creator & President of Remediation Plus.

 This is exactly what we do at CGS.
-Children are introduced to literacy through storytelling, games and art while they are also building specific phonetic skills with R+.
+Children are introduced to literacy through storytelling, games and art, while they are also building specific phonics skills with R+.
 Our students also receive ‘Spell Wells’ (or spelling tests) from JK on, to address the connection between how words sound and how they are properly spelled from the very beginning.
 (This is a notable difference from the public system where spelling tests are often discouraged.)

 Our Grades 1-3 students receive two Physical Education classes per week, as well as an additional special physical activity once per week.
 Examples include Skating Days (children travel to a local arena for eight Performance Skating sessions), Ski Days (children spend two days at Earle Bales Park and receive instruction in downhill skiing and snowboarding) and swimming instruction at the Holland-Bloorview pool.
-Cross Country training in the fall (this unit culminates in a our Cross Country Championships at Sherwood Park) and Track and Field training in the spring (this unit culminates in our Track and Field Championships at the Leaside High School Track.
+Cross Country training takes place in the fall, culminating in our Cross Country Championships at Sherwood Park and Track and Field starts up in the spring, culminating in our Track and Field Championships at the Leaside High School Track.
 Hockey Day is also a very big event on the CGS Phys Ed calendar.
-The regular Phys Ed curriculum includes instruction in general fitness & aerobics, gymnastics, hockey, golf, soccer, tennis and basketball.
+The regular Phys Ed curriculum includes instruction in general fitness & aerobics, gymnastics, yoga & mindfulness, hockey, golf, soccer, tennis and basketball.
 ‘Field Fridays’ are also a fun part of the gym curriculum at CGS.
 Students and staff head over to Leaside Field to play baseball in the spring and tobogganing in the winter.
 The Field Friday Trophy is a much coveted item by our CGS Houses!

 CGS students are introduced to the concept of competitive sport gently in their early years.
 Their opportunities to compete and perform gradually intensify as they progress in skill and overall sportsmanship.
-Special Physical Education highlights include our CGS Hockey Tournament and the Championship competitions mentioned above.

 Music classes for Preschool through SK students are held twice per week.
 Grades 1 through 3 students receive music instruction three times per week (an additional Choral class is added).
 The CGS music curriculum helps students develop an understanding and appreciation of music, as well as introduce them to the fundamentals of musical concepts through drumming and Orff instruments.
 Grade 3 students are also introduced to the ukulele.